pySTEPS/pysteps.github.io/index.md

 Our first workshop using *pysteps* took place during ERAD2018 in Ede-Wageningen, NL, on 1 July 2018.
 With over 30 participants, this was a very successful workshop!
 We would like to thank all the participants for their enthusiasm and commitment!

 The short-course description and training material are available on the [ERAD2018 website](https://www.erad2018.nl/short-courses/) (search for short-course 4: *Radar-based Ensemble Precipitation Nowcasting*).

-## Quick-start guide
-It is very easy to start using *pysteps*!
-You simply need to install the dependencies, download the latest *pysteps* version and install it.

-Please refer to the [README document](https://github.com/pySTEPS/pysteps/blob/master/README.rst) in our main github repository for the installation instructions.

 ## Gallery